jgluhov/chat-redis-nodejs-app/README.md

-# chat-redis-nodejs-app
+# Chat (Nodejs + Redis) App
-Simple chat application based on nodejs + redis
+This is the best chat I have ever seen!